|

 Who joins cults?

-you realize you're entrapped - and almost everybody does - you can't figure
+time you realize you're entrapped – and almost everybody does – you

 Anyone!